rakiya30/Analysing-International-Students-Mental-Health/README.md

 3. Does longer stay reduce stress or improve social connections?
-- The data showed that longer stay reduces stress with 10 years being the highest stay with an average stress level of 50.
-Interestigly longer stay also accounts for the highest level of depression within the dataset.
+-The results revealead that students with low english and japanese proficiency are not at the highest risk of depression.

 SELECT stay AS total_stay_in_host_country,